Xelvanta/Anndromeda-RoyaleAPI/README.md

     http://127.0.0.1:5000/items
     ```

-This will start the Quart server and start scraping all pages starting from 0.
+This will start the Quart server and start fetching the Traderie API for all pages starting from 0.

 📌 **IMPORTANT: See [docs/general_api_guide.md](docs/general_api_guide.md) for more information.**